Jahia/widen-asset-picker/doc/en/picker.md

     ```

 #### Configuration
-The picker is declared in the [content definition file][definition.cnd],
+The picker is used by the `wdennt:widenReference` node type, as written in the [content definition file][definition.cnd]
 ```cnd
 [wdennt:widenReference] > jnt:content,jmix:nodeReference, jmix:multimediaContent
  - j:node (weakreference, picker[type='custom',config='widenPicker']) < 'wdenmix:widenAsset'
 ```
-Based one this definition, jContent knows that it must use a custom picker configured by the `widenPicker` config.
+Based on this definition, jContent knows that it must use a custom picker configured by the `widenPicker` config.
 This configuration is made in the spring configuration file [widen-picker.xml][widenPicker.xml].

 First of all, the functions in the [widen-asset-picker.js][widenAssetPicker.js]